masterello/server/README.md

 On merge to main branch Docker image is built and pushed to DigitalOcean Container registry with two tags: version-tag and latest tag
 DigitalOcean platfrom app is configured to autodeploy on new image with tag latest.

+## Create migration changeset
+Flyway apply only specific migration changeset specified under the db/migration folder and does not apply any other migrations in other folders Different versions cac be separated (example: 1.0.0 and others)

+### Example:
+* Create migration: ./gradlew createMigration -PmigrationName="migration_name_separated_by_underscore"